- Safety Data

 If lactic acidosis is suspected, discontinue JENTADUETO or JENTADUETO XR and institute general supportive measures in a hospital setting.
 Prompt hemodialysis is recommended.

 JENTADUETO and JENTADUETO XR tablets are indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

-JENTADUETO and JENTADUETO XR should not be used in patients with type 1 diabetes or for the treatment of diabetic ketoacidosis.
+JENTADUETO and JENTADUETO XR should not be used in patients with type 1 diabetes, JENTADUETO is not for the treatment of diabetic ketoacidosis.

 JENTADUETO and JENTADUETO XR have not been studied in patients with a history of pancreatitis, and it is unknown if using JENTADUETO or JENTADUETO XR increases the risk of developing pancreatitis in these patients.